odoo/documentation/getting_started/documentation.rst

 .. image:: media/getting_started09.png
     :align: center

-The goal of the **Kick-off call** is, for our project manager, to come to an understanding of your business in order to propose an implementation plan (phasing).
+The goal of the **Kick-off call** is for our project manager to come to an understanding of your business in order to propose an implementation plan (phasing).
 Each phase is the deployment of a set applications that you will fully use in production at the end of the